Study load (full-time)

 - 42 UOC of electives

-Students who transferred from the Graduate Diploma of Management (GDM) or the Hong Kong GDM or MBA programs, are subject to different completion requirements.
-Clarification is available from the Program Office where required.
+Students who transfer from the MBA (Executive) or the Hong Kong MBA program are subject to different completion requirements.

 Please read the class attendance protocol under the enrolment information section.